William H. Block Co.: Ohio expansion

 As a cost saving measure, Allied Stores began to merge small department store chains into larger ones during the 1980s.
 In 1984, Allied Stores merged the single store division Edward Wren Co. in Springfield, Ohio, into the larger Block's store division.
 The original Wren's store in downtown Springfield was an economically depressed area located far outside of Block's normal advertising area.
 This store had a hard time trying to compete with the department stores located 5 mi away in the Upper Valley Mall that had just opened in 1971.
-Lazarus quickly closed this particular store soon after it acquired the Block's chain in 1987 because an existing Lazarus store (formerly a Shillito-Rike's store that Lazarus had acquired the previous year) was located at the Upper Valley Mall.
+Lazarus quickly closed this particular store after it acquired the Block's chain in 1987 because an existing Lazarus store (formerly a Shillito-Rike's store that Lazarus had acquired the previous year) was located at the Upper Valley Mall.

 Television station

-Block's was a major RCA dealer and in order to sell the newly-invented television receivers in the late 1930s, a local TV broadcast station was needed.
+Block's was a major RCA dealer and in order to sell the newly invented television receivers in the late 1930s, a local TV broadcast station was needed.
 Block's acquired some TV broadcasting equipment with a small tower above the main store and went on the air briefly.
 However, America's entry into World War II suspended this small operation and the equipment was transferred to the local Naval Training Station.
 In 1947, Block's was granted a Federal Communications Commission (FCC) construction permit for television station WWHB, channel 3.
 The station's call letters had changed to WUTV by 1949, when Block's tried to sell the permit to radio station WIRE before asking for its cancellation, stating that it did not desire to enter into broadcasting.